 - 14-year-old (4 years until college): Public in-state rises to $31,300 annually; Private rises to $67,500 annually

-Four-year totals using these inflated rates create larger targets.
-A newborn today needs savings targeting $200,000 to $210,000 for public in-state costs, or $430,000 to $450,000 for private college costs over four years when accounting for annual increases during college years.
+A newborn today needs a college savings target of $200,000 to $210,000 for public in-state costs over four years – or $430,000 to $450,000 for private college – when accounting for annual increases during enrollment.

-These projections assume consistent 3% inflation.
-Actual increases vary by institution and economic conditions.
-Public universities depend partly on state funding – cuts in state budgets typically accelerate tuition increases.
+Public universities depend partly on state funding – budget cuts typically accelerate tuition increases.
 Private universities often moderate increases during economic downturns to maintain enrollment.
-Recent data shows increases slowing from historical 4% to 6% rates to current 2% to 3% ranges.

 The Full-Funding Versus Partial-Funding Decision

 Most families don’t fully fund projected college costs through savings alone.
-The average family covers college expenses through a combination of savings, current income during college years, student earnings, financial aid, and strategic use of debt.
+The average family covers expenses through a combination of savings, current income during college years, student earnings, financial aid, and strategic use of debt.

 - One-third of projected costs: Savings covers approximately 33% of total expenses